-Let us take a look at the environment of MAP in a network and take look at MAP from underneath and above.
+Let us take a look at the environment of MAP in a network and observe MAP from underneath and above.
 HLR is the most important network element talking MAP.
 It contains a lot of data.
 Knowing something about the data is important for understanding MAP.
 We will take a look at the data as well.